1st Maine Cavalry Regiment: "The Disaster"

 Douty gathered what men he could and pulled back into Middletown.
 He reformed his command in the center of town.
 A company of Ewell's infantry formed up at the southern end of town and opened fire on the New England cavalrymen.
-LTCOL Douty pulled his men back out of their range and turned left down the side-streets and rode west out of Middletown out of sight of the rebels.
+Lt.
+Col. Douty pulled his men back out of their range and turned left down the side-streets and rode west out of Middletown out of sight of the rebels.
 Eventually, he turned his group north the Middle Road and found Hatch and the brigade after a two-mile gallop.

 Battle of First Winchester

 The rest of Hatch's brigade who had seen the debacle across the fields had continued parallel to the Valley Turnpike but found that every time they tried to regain the pike and join Banks, their way was blocked by Ewell's troops.
 They ended up cutting through Ashby's cavalry and rejoined Banks at Newtown.
 There Hatch found Col George Henry Gordon and his brigade with five companies of the 1st Michigan Cavalry giving ground slowly.
 Hatch's men joined in the rear-guard action making Winchester at 22:00, Saturday evening.

-At dawn on Sunday, May 25, BGEN Charles Winder's Stonewall Brigade occupied the hill due south of the town.
+At dawn on Sunday, May 25, Brig.
+Gen. Charles Winder's Stonewall Brigade occupied the hill due south of the town.
 As Winder attacked down toward Winchester, Banks' artillery soon found their range and began an effective, punishing fire.
 The 1st Battalion was ordered to provide support for one of these batteries.
 The Stonewall Brigade stalled in their attack.
 Jackson ordered Taylor's Brigade to outflank the Union right which they did with a strong charge pushing the right flank back into town.
 At the same time, Ewell's men got around the extreme left of the Union line.
 With the impending double envelopment, around 07:00, Banks' line pulled back through the streets of town.
 The 1st Battalion covered the battery as they limbered up and headed north on the Valley Pike.

 As the U.S. troops pulled out of the town, the Maine troopers noted that the local secessionist civilians were jeering them, throwing boiling water, and even shooting at them.
 Along with the rest of Hatch's brigade, they found themselves fighting their way out of the town under attack from all sides.
 The vehemence of the local secessionists and Jackson's force climaxed in reports several instances of no quarter being given to some of Banks' wounded who had fallen out of the retreat.